-Ingrid asked if things in Kashmir were still as intense as they were in mid-September.
-She was referring to one of Kashmir’s bloodiest days in the past two decades of conflict.
-18 people were killed in one day and over 200 others injured, by police and CRPF, in a complicated series of protests that turned violent – many believe at the instigation of members of the ruling National Conference (NC), who had otherwise stayed away from the recent uprisings for fear of being attacked for their role in sustaining India’s armed occupation of Kashmir.
-The death toll at that time quickly rose to 88.
-By the beginning of October it had reached more than 110.
+“Are things still as intense in Kashmir as they were before?”
+Ingrid was referring to one of Kashmir’s bloodiest days.
+In mid-September 18 people were killed in one day and over 200 others injured, by police and CRPF, in a complicated series of protests that turned violent.
+Some said the sudden violence was instigated by members of the ruling National Conference (NC), who had otherwise stayed away from the recent uprisings for fear of being attacked for their role in sustaining India’s military occupation.
+The death toll quickly rose to 88.
+Two weeks later it had reached more than 110.

-There was a calm in Kashmir that coincided with Delhi’s Commonwealth Games between the 3rd and 14th of October.
-Then, on the evening of the 14th, as the games came to an end, the death toll in Kashmir rose, once again, when Ghulam Nabi Mir (55) succumbed to injuries inflicted by “unidentified men in uniform”.
+By early October there was a sudden calm in Kashmir.
+This calm coincided with Delhi’s Commonwealth Games.
+And just as the games came to an end, on the evening of the 14th of October the death toll in Kashmir rose, once again, when Ghulam Nabi Mir (55) succumbed to injuries inflicted by “unidentified men in uniform”.

-Located on the historic silk trade route of Central and South Asia the Kashmir of ancient and medieval times was far more connected with its neighbours than ‘modern’ Kashmir.
-Today the region is characterised by identity cards, borders along divisive lines of control and phone bans whenever the state feels things are getting out of hand.
+Located on the historic silk trade routes of Central and South Asia the Kashmir of ancient and medieval times was far more connected with its neighbours than ‘modern’ Kashmir.
+Today – in a world in which we’re supposedly more connected – the region is characterised by identity cards, borders, divisive lines of control and phone and internet bans whenever the state feels the need.